 Second Vice Commander: “Is the present condition of these Flags the result of their usual service as the Emblem of our Country?”

-Sergeant-at-Arms: “These Flags have become faded and worn over the graves of our departed comrades and the soldier and sailor dead of all our nation’s wars.”
+Sergeant-at-Arms: “These Flags have become faded and worn over the graves of our departed comrades and the Soldier, Marine, Sailor, and Airman dead of all our nation’s wars.”

 Second Vice Commander: “Present these Flags to the First Vice Commander for his inspection.”
 (The Sergeant-at-Arms salutes, about faces, commands the detail), “About Face,” (crosses behind the detail and takes his post at its left, commands) “Forward March.”
 (The detail marches to within two paces of the First Vice Commander, halts and proceeds as before.)